-Solid Waste Management Plan Update (ISWMP).
+The County is in the beginning process of updating the Integrated Solid Wast Management Plan (ISWMP).
 The ISWMP represents a “roadmap”

 setting the County's vision for the future management of municipal solid waste.

-Several stakeholders contributed to drafting the document, including: the
+Several stakeholders will contribute to drafting the update including: the

-County's consultant, R.W.
-Beck; County administration, County Public Works
+County's consultant, JACOBS; County administration and Public Works

-representatives; as well as the general public.
-The planning process was
+appointed by Mayor Derek Kawakami comprised of Kauai residents, business, and government representatives; as well as the general public.
+The planning process will be

 The ISWMP provides information on current solid waste management practices,